kpetridis24/four-russians-algorithm/README.md

 Boolean matrix multiplication has a default complexity of O(n^3), so using the Four-Russians-Algorithm and multiplying by blocks of size t, we are able to drop the complexity to O(n^3/t).
-The idea is that if we multiply Aik*Bkj the Cij will be a combination of some rows of B. These rows are indicated by the relevant subrow of A. For example lets say that we multiply the blocks:
+The idea is that if we multiply Aik*Bkj the Cij will be a combination of some rows of B. These rows are indicated by the corresponding subrow of A. For example lets say that we multiply the blocks:

           1 0
      A1 = 1 1    and    B1 = 1 0 0 1 1 0